 -Prior to 2024, Distributed plots were sampled if the National Land Cover Data class was not of a forest type.
-Beginning in 2023, Distributed plots are sampled if the aerial cover of the plot is \geq 50% herbaceous cover.
+Beginning in 2023, Distributed plots are sampled if the aerial cover of the plot is \geq 50% herbaceous cover regardless of NLCD cover type.